 Friday, August 25, 2017

-If the Bible was Submitted for Publication… (1 Samuel 31) - A Seriously Write blog
+If the Bible was Submitted for Publication… (1 Samuel 31) - (A Seriously Write Blog Post)

 I attended a Christian writers conference a few years ago.
 It was the first one for me.
 They had a contest wherein writers who wished to do so could submit the first three chapters of a manuscript prior to the conference.
 The submissions were subsequently handed off to faculty members when they arrived.
 The manuscripts samples were read, scored, and were given back to the attendees when they registered.
 The winners in each category were honored on the last evening of the conference.